magnusseptim/gardenailocal/README.md

 # 🌱 GardenaiLocal

-**GardenaiLocal** is an AI-powered gardening assistant for your desktop or server, running fully on your local PC—no API keys required!
+**GardenaiLocal** is an AI-powered gardening assistant for your desktop or server, running fully on your local PC.

 It helps you with planting, garden planning, care advice, and weather information by combining local LLMs (via Ollama), real-time weather, and plant knowledge from Wikipedia.

 - 🌱 **Ask any gardening question**—from “When to plant tomatoes in London?” to “Why are my cucumber leaves yellow?”